Welcome to Elementary Education in San Lorenzo Unified School District!

 Professional Development plans for the 2018-19 school year include:

-- Training and support for all administrators and staff in our Equity Mission initiatives, including Restorative Practices.
+- Training and support for all administrators and staff in our Equity Mission initiatives, including Restorative Practices and our Anti Bias Framework.

 - Improvement of collaboration and teamwork and creating inclusive communities